Libensemble/libensemble/docs/platforms/bebop.rst

 Bebop
 =====

-Bebop_ is a Cray CS400 cluster available in the Laboratory Computing Resouces Center (LCRC) at Argonne National
+Bebop_ is a Cray CS400 cluster with Intel Broadwell and Knights Landing compute nodes available in the Laboratory Computing Resources
+Center (LCRC) at Argonne National
 Laboratory, featuring both Intel Broadwell and Knights Landing compute nodes.